 Once you've shot your extreme sports video/hip-hop promo/footage of your family having a row over breakfast, you can upload it to Samsung's own VR channel, or Youtube, or view it on your Galaxy phone, moving the image around with a touchscreen swipe.

-So, yes, we're dead impressed by Gear 360 as a piece of tech.
+Yes, we're dead impressed by Gear 360 as a piece of tech.
 As a consumer essential?
-Well… No. Clearly most people won't want to splash 400 bucks to shoot VR footage that not many people (at this time, at any rate) will view.
+Well… Not so much.
+Clearly most people won't want to spend that much cash to shoot VR footage that not many people (at this time, at any rate) will view.

 We do give full marks to Samsung for continuing to push VR in more affordable directions, though.